 Get ready to tie your hair back and get crafty!

-Cut fabric into a 2.5-by-22-inch strip for a standard medium size scrunchie.
+Use a rotary cutter to cut fabric into a 2.5-by-22-inch strip for a standard medium size scrunchie.
 (For a mini scrunchie 2×15 inches and a jumbo at 5×24)

 This is the perfect measurement for making a large amount of scrunchies to sell using a Moda Fabric Jelly Roll.
 In the tutorial photos below, I am using a scrap strip from a spring quilt I made.